DorBitton/DevOps-Bootcamp/Operating Systems & Linux Basics/README.md

   </details>

   <details>
-<summary>EXERCISE 9: Bash Script - Node App with Service user</summary>
+<summary>Exercise 9: Bash Script - Node App with Service user</summary>
  <br />
    You’ve been running the application with your user.
 But we need to adjust that and create own service user: myapp for the application to run.
 So extend the script to create the user and then run the application with the service user.
  </details>